ChristopheSeg/J-TrackGallery/README.md

 Allowing to seamlessly upload GPX tracks and display maps on Joomla based website.

 ####Status of the Repro
-0.6.2 version of J!Track Gallery have been pushed on August 27 2013.
+0.7.5 version of J!Track Gallery have been pushed on February 2014.
 - this version is only working on Joomla 2.5 (not designed for Joomla version below 2.5)
-- install script is minimalist and has to be improved and redesigned
+- install script has to be improved to account for update server

 ####Status of the Project
-At present time, the component is partly working under J!
-2.5.9.
-Main features have been recoded, but many features have to be tested.
+At present time, the component is working under J!
+2.5.
+Some features have been tested.
 Backend is quite OK.
 Displaying Maps and charts is OK.
+J!Track Gallery manual: http://jtrackgallery.net/wiki/manual
-J!Track Gallery will be published in the repro after significant work will be achieved : see [project schedule](https://github.com/ChristopheSeg/J-TrackGallery/wiki/project-schedule)
+J!Track Gallery J!2.5 demo  : see http://demoj25.jtrackgallery.net/
+J!Track Gallery forum: http://jtrackgallery.net/forum/
+February 2014: we started to work at J!3.x compatibility

 ####History of J!TrackGallery
 J!TrackGallery may be considered as a fork of [InJooosm](http://injooosm.sourceforge.net/) This valuable component is no longer maintained (last version is for Joomla 1.5) and the author is not reachable.